caraya/gulp-starter-2021/src/md-content/building-long-form-articles-on-the-web.md

 We specify the `font-family` name that we will use throughout the stylesheet.

 Then we specify a `src` attribute with one or more locations for the file.
 In this example I'm using a [url](https://developer.mozilla.org/en-US/docs/Web/CSS/url) function to specify the location of the font relative to the stylesheet.
+The format tells the browser the kind of font it represents.

 I specify the weight of the font so that the browser will know what file to associate with what weight declaration.

 Specifying the style for the font tells the browser if the font is italic or not.

 The final declaraction is [font-display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display).
 This will control how the font will behave based on when the browser finished downloading the font.
 The `swap` value will cause the font to swap in with the system font once the web font is downloaded.

 You will have to load each font separately with its own `@font-face`.
 There should be at least four different `@font-face` declarations per font that you want to use.